jundalisay/spblist/content/en/research/mohammad/quran/sura-026a.md

 107. I
 am to you a faithful messenger.
 108. So
-fear Allah, and obey me.
+fear Enki, and obey me.
 ask of you no payment for this.
 My pay- ment is only from the Lord of the Worlds.
 109. I
 110. So
-fear Allah, and obey me.”
+fear Enki, and obey me.”
 They said, “Shall we believe in you, when it is the lowliest who follow you?”
 112. He said, “What do I know about what they